Morphologies and dynamics of micro-droplet impact onto an idealised scratch: Effect of flow and substrate parameters

-In the quasi-spherical cap regime, the small liquid volume that runs along the scratch decreases with increasing $\theta_A$ until it no longer extends beyond $D_{flat}$, and for higher $\theta_A$ the liquid inside the scratch does not extend as far as that above the scratch --- see for example the $\theta_A=115^\circ$ case in table \ref{table:ThetaAVsDs}.
-A similar effect is seen in the inertial morphology regime, but increasing $\theta_A$ sufficiently also stops the fluid from overspilling onto the original substrate, as seen for $\theta_A=115^\circ$ in table \ref{table:ThetaAVsDs}; this transforms the morphology to the semi-imbibed or edge-pinned.
-The capillary regime does not exist for $\theta_A\geq \nicefrac{\pi}{2}$, as seen by the sharp decrease in $D_{Along}$ in figure \ref{subfig:ThetaAVsDAlong} for the case $d=0.25$, $w=0.2$ and the images in table \ref{table:ThetaAVsDs}; this transforms the morphologies into the inertial regime.
+In the `quasi-spherical cap' regime, the liquid volume that runs along the scratch decreases with increasing $\theta_A$ until it no longer extends beyond the diameter perpendicular to the scratch, and for $\theta_A=115^\circ$ (figure \ref{f:effect-thetaA}) the liquid inside the scratch does not extend as far as that above the scratch.
+Moreover, capillary flow will no longer occur for $\theta_A\geqslant 90^\circ$, and as a consequence the region in figures \ref{fig:RegimeMapSingleSmooth} and \ref{fig:RegimeMapSingleSmoothNoRidge} where capillary flow exists moves to smaller values of $w/d$ as $\theta_A$ increases, until the capillary flow region vanishes.

-In the semi-imbibed regime, increasing the advancing contact angle clearly changes the curvature of the contact line inside the scratch as well as causing the entire shape of the morphology to spread less in all directions.
-The same effect is seen for the split-semi-imbibed regime.
-For groove dimensions that previously produced the edge-pinned morphology, increasing $\theta_A$ changes the curvature of the contact line inside the groove, and the contact line does not reach the outer edges of the side ridges for higher $\theta_A$, hence moving into the semi-imbibed morphology as seen in table \ref{table:ThetaAVsDs}.
-We conclude that the boundaries within the regime map in figure \ref{fig:RegimeMapSingleSmooth} shift towards lower widths as $\theta_A$ increases, with the capillary regime eventually disappearing.
+For a scratch that produces the `inertial' morphology when $\theta_A=75^\circ$, the reduced spreading that occurs when $\theta_A$ is increased can mean that the droplet no longer has sufficient momentum to spill over the side ridges, and the droplet becomes `edge-pinned' or `semi-imbibed'.
+A similar effect is seen for wider scratches, and we conclude that the boundaries within the regime map in figure \ref{fig:RegimeMapSingleSmooth} shift towards lower widths as $\theta_A$ increases, with the capillary flow region eventually disappearing.